uber-archive/cpustat/README.md

 Linux CPU time accounting is done in terms of whole "clock ticks", which are often 100ms.
 This can cause some strange values when sampling every 200ms.
 Common problems are that CPU utilization will appear to slightly exceed the maximum number of CPUs on the system.
+On a very lightly loaded system, sometimes processes will appear to oscillate between 0 percent and some higher number.

 There is no way to get a consistent snapshot of all processes on a Linux system.
 After we scan /proc to get the process list, new processes could come and go.
 Processes could exit at any time along the process of scanning /proc, reading /proc/cmdline, /proc/pid/stat, or netlink taskstats.

-cpustat itself can cause the very problems it was written to expose by doing a burst of work on a regular interval.
+`cpustat` itself can cause the very problems it was written to expose by doing a burst of work on a regular interval.
 It would be nicer to the underlying system to spread the work out evenly over the sampling interval instead of trying to do it all at once.